 Contest rules

-EUSALP contest “Pitch your project” 2024
+EUSALP contest “Pitch Your Project” 2026

 1. Description

-Planned for young people aged 16 to 29 years old, the “PITCH YOUR PROJECT” competition takes place from March 31st to October 15th 2025.
 It consists of two phases: young people wishing to participate will first propose their initiatives via an online form.
-The 5 best projects, selected by an international jury, will be invited to be presented in pitch form at the final that will take place during the EUSALP Annual Forum on 25th-26st November in Innsbruck.
+The 5 best projects, selected by an international jury, will be invited to be presented in pitch form at the final that will take place during the EUSALP Annual Forum on 21st-22nd October 2026 in Lindau (Germany).
 The public will then select the three winning projects, which will be rewarded by EUR 5,000, EUR 3.000 and EUR 2.000 respectively.

 2. Eligible candidates